 select id, name, age from students where name.
-If these features are used for throttling, throttling is implemented on the SQL statements that have these features regardless of the submission methods.
-The drawback is that throttling may be implemented on some SQL statements in an unexpected way.
-For example, SQL template 2 has all the features of SQL template 1.
-Therefore, DAS also implements throttling on SQL statement 2 based on SQL template 1.
-This may fail to meet your expectation.
+If these features are used for throttling, SQL statements that have these features are throttled regardless of how the statements are submitted.
+However, some SQL statements may be throttled in an unexpected manner.
+In this example, SQL template 2 has all features of SQL template 1.
+In this case, DAS also throttles SQL statement 2 that uses SQL template 2.

 /* SQL statement 1 */ select id,name,age from students where name='Bob'; /* SQL template 1 */ select id,name,age from students where name = ?; /* SQL statement 2 */ select id,name,age from students where name='Bob' and sid='Unique ID'; /* SQL template 2 */ select id,name,age from students where name=? and sid=?